voandrew98/voandrew98/README.md

 # 🐾 Andrew Castro
 **`Computer Scientist (Student/Engineer/Developer)`**

 A senior majoring in Computer Science dedicated in learning and practicing my craft as a programmer, in hopes to make a positive impact in the digital world.
 Coding projects were inspired, collaborated, and built from the ground up.
 From planning and designing to solving real life problems with code.
-Check out my completed side quests and follow me on my exciting journey!
+Check out my projects and follow me on my exciting journey!

 <!-- Social badges section -->
 <!-- Badges with custom icons - https://github.com/voandrew98/custom-icon-badges -->